Robert Goebbels: Career

-In 1994 Goebbels was appointed Minister of the Economy, Minister of Energy, Minister of Public Works.
-As member of the Ecofin-Council of the EU he was involved in the launching of the Euro.
+In 1994, Goebbels was appointed Minister of the Economy, Minister of Energy, and Minister of Public Works.
+As a member of the Ecofin-Council of the EU he was involved in the launching of the Euro.

-In 1999 Goebbels was elected to the European Parliament, re-elected in 2004 and 2009.
+In 1999, Goebbels was elected to the European Parliament, re-elected in 2004 and 2009.

-From 1999 to 2009 Goebbels served as vice-chair of the Socialist Group in the European Parliament, and as spoke-person of his group on Economic and Monetary Affairs.
+From 1999 to 2009, Goebbels served as vice-chair of the Socialist Group in the European Parliament, and as spokesperson of his group on Economic and Monetary Affairs.
 In addition he chaired the Lisbon network on Growth and Investments of the European Socialist Party.
 In 2001 Goebbels was elected chairman of the Committee on Human Genetics of the European Parliament.

-In 2006 Goebbels was appointed by the Government as High Commissioner for the Luxembourg Pavilion at the Shanghai World Expo 2010.
+In 2006, Goebbels was appointed by the Government as High Commissioner for the Luxembourg Pavilion at the Shanghai World Expo 2010.

 In his 15 years in the European Parliament, Goebbels was rapporteur or co-rapporteur of numerous European legislations.

 Goebbels was a member of the ACP-EU joint Parliamentary Assembly and a member of the EP-Delegation to the ASEAN countries.
 From 2009 to 2014 he served as first vice-president of the EP-delegation to ASEAN and attended in that capacity most of the meetings of the ASEAN Inter Parliamentary Assembly.
 In 2014 he was appointed EP-Member of the EU-task force for Myanmar.
 He served also in 2014 as chair of the EP observation-mission to the presidential elections in Egypt.

-In July 2014 Goebbels retired from active politics.
-He continues to publish articles in the national and international press.
+In July 2014, Goebbels retired from active politics.
+He continued to publish articles in the national and international press.

-In March 2016 the Luxembourg Government appointed Robert Goebbels as the Luxembourg representative to the ASEF Board of Governors.
+In March 2016, the Luxembourg Government appointed Goebbels as the Luxembourg representative to the ASEF Board of Governors.

+Death

+Goebbels died on 5 January 2026, at the age of 81, while abroad in Saint Vincent and the Grenadines.
+Those who paid tribute to him included former prime minister Jacques Santer, who praised him as a "dynamic activist" who had "brought a new dimension to Luxembourg", and former President of the Chamber of Deputies Mars Di Bartolomeo, who remembered Goebbels as "a good socialist, a man with backbone and convictions, a pragmatist, a free thinker".